zrs233/ursula/doc/vagrant.md

 Vagrant can be used to stand up three types of environments:  allinone, standard, swift.

 Do not use `vagrant up` directly.
-We have wrapped a tool around it called `./bin/run_vagrant`.

-The `run_vagrant` tool will bootstrap and provision your nodes.

-1. It runs vagrant up on the required machines described in the Vagrantfile.
-2. Vagrant reads `envs/vagrant/TYPE/vagrant.yml` for VM configuration for that stack.
-3. It runs `ursula` against the nodes to provision openstack.
-4. It does any final post-provisioning steps required.
+Use `$ ursula --vagrant envs/example/allinone site.yml`

 allinone